seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 the most sufficient of your parish.

 **ELBOW**
-To your worship’s house, sir?
+To your worship's house, sir?

 **ESCALUS**
 To my house.
 Fare you well.

 *Exit ELBOW*

-What’s o’clock, think you?
+What's o'clock, think you?

 **Justice**
 Eleven, sir.